IIT-EnergySystemModels/oHySEM/doc/rst/Download.rst

 ``oHySEM``

-or via the Python script:
+or using the Python script:

 ``python -m oHySEM --dir {path_to_input_data} --case {case_name} --solver {solver_name}``